 SB 696 (Lieu) of the 2011-12 Session would have encouraged the instruction provided in economics to include instruction related to the understanding of personal finances, including budgeting, savings, credit, and identity theft.
-This bill was not heard in any committee.
+This bill was held in the Senate Rules Committee.